What is LifeProof Vinyl Flooring?

 Mop the floor as needed (at least monthly) with a pH-neutral vinyl floor cleaning solution.
 Change mop water and change or rinse cleaning cloths as they become visibly soiled.
 Going over the floor with a clean mop and water for a final rinse will remove residue and streaking.

-Mats Do: Place shoe mats outside/off the vinyl flooring.
+Mats: Place shoe mats outside/off the vinyl flooring.
 Dirt beneath mats acts like sandpaper on any flooring when walked upon.
 It will scratch and mar the surface.
 The mats should be labeled “colorfast” if they will be placed on the flooring.

-Do not use rubber-backed mats on the flooring, because they might react chemically and darken the vinyl.
+Don’t Use Rubber Mats: Do not use rubber-backed mats on the flooring, because they might react chemically and darken the vinyl.

-Do not use these items on your LifeProof LVT flooring – A steam cleaner, vacuum with a rotating brush, wax, oil, polish, steel wool, scouring pad or furniture cleaner.
+Other things to avoid: Do not use these items on your LifeProof LVT flooring – A steam cleaner, vacuum with a rotating brush, wax, oil, polish, steel wool, scouring pad or furniture cleaner.

 Avoid damaging your floor with these precautions: